-The Slocan District is made up of nine communities, all in the Regional District of Central Kootenay Electoral Area H. Three are incorporated municipalities.
+The Slocan District is made up of nine communities, all in the Regional District of Central Kootenay Electoral Area H. Three are incorporated municipalities in the district.

-Most of our communities are located on Slocan Lake, a clean and pristine, undeveloped and undammed lake, fed by creeks that course down thickly forested mountain slopes.
-The Valhalla Range on the west side and the Slocan Range on the east give us shelter among 200-million-year-old mountains, and stunning views.
+Central to the region is Slocan Lake, a clean and pristine, undeveloped and undammed lake, fed by creeks that course down thickly forested mountain slopes.
+Slocan Lake drains into the meandering Slocan River.
+The Valhalla Range to the west and the Slocan Range to the east provide shelter, stunning views, and a backyard awaiting adventure.
 We share our home with many wild animals – deer, bears, elk, mountain goats, pikas, cougars, lynx and rare mountain caribou.
-About 1,500 people live along the lake’s 28-km-long eastern shoreline.
+About 1,500 people live along Slocan Lake’s 28-km-long eastern shoreline.

 A pioneering spirit dominates our history and culture.
 Our communities sprang up along the lake during the silver rush of the 1890s, and went through the boom-and-bust cycles of the mining industry until the 1950s.
 Forestry then became the area’s primary industry, and more recently, tourism has become an important economic driver.
 In the late 1960s and 1970s, Vietnam War draft dodgers, back-to-the-landers and artists arrived, bringing progressive values and creative energy that still shape this valley.
-To read more about our local culture, see the North Slocan Welcoming Guide on the resources page.
+To read more about our local culture